 Even something like Portishead which is bass-heavy has definition through all the ranges.

-Also, there’s no splatter in the simbilance that I can detect.
-I listen to records everyday and I can tell the sound is improving even more as time goes on.
+Also, there’s no splatter in the semblance that I can detect.
+I listen to records every day and I can tell the sound is improving even more as time goes on.

 Overall I’m loving the OM 5 E at the moment.
 It’s kind to my older records and my new pressings alike.
-Which is great since I loath switching out carts.
+Which is great since I loathe switching out carts.

-I’m defintely going to go with the Ortofon OM 5 E as the best turntable cartridge under 100.
+I’m definitely going to go with the Ortofon OM 5 E as the best turntable cartridge under 100.

 Sure, it’s not top of the range.
 But I think it’s value for money at the mid point of a budget.
 And offers damn good performance.